 Once you are happy with the photograph (i.e. when the photograph is clear and is framed correctly), tap ‘Continue’.

 Step #2 – The second step is to do a ‘liveness check’.

-The goal of the liveness check is to again make sure that it is the applicant that is using the app, and not someone on the applicant’s behalf.
+The goal of the liveness check is to again make sure that the applicant is using the app and not someone on the applicant’s behalf.

 This will ask you to turn your head from side to side or up and down.

 Once you see a green tick, tap ‘Continue’.